xakur/soppusite/_posts/2023-11-28-the-easiest-way-to-love-yourself.md

 categories: life-tips
 tags: the-deep
 readtime: true
 excerpt: We often hear of how important it is to love ourselves.
 Self-love is essentially a commitment to yourself—attending to personal needs and desires, embracing one's true self, and acknowledging and appreciating one's worth.
 So, how can we love ourselves?
+When you are grateful for yourself, loving yourself will come naturally.
 ---

 ![snoopy and his happy home](/assets/img/snoopy-happy-home-mail.jpg)

 <p style="font-family: 'Comic Sans MS'; font-style: italic; font-size: 24px; text-align: center; padding-bottom:15px;">“Be yourself.
 No one can say you are doing it wrong." - Snoopy</p>

 We often hear of how important it is to love ourselves.
-Self-love is essentially a commitment to yourself—attending to personal needs and desires, embracing one's true self, and acknowledging and appreciating one's worth.
-So, how can we love ourselves?
+Self-love is essentially a commitment to yourself—attending to personal needs and desires, embracing your true self, and acknowledging and appreciating your worth.

-<p style="text-align:center;font-size:24px;">Self-Love starts with Self-Appreciation</p>

 When you are grateful for yourself, loving yourself will come naturally.

+<p style="font-size:22px;">Self-Love starts with Self-Appreciation</p>

 As you appreciate yourself, you acknowledge yourself and see yourself in positive light.
 You respect and forgive yourself for your flaws.

 ## The Idea of Self-Love Used to Repulse Me